MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/oracle-to-sql-server.md

    ![Screenshot of the Migrate Data links.](./media/oracle-to-sql-server/migrate-data.png)

-1. On the **Migrate Data** pane, enter connection details for both Oracle and the SQL Server instances.
+1. On the **Migrate Data** pane, enter the connection details for both Oracle and SQL Server.

 1. After the the migration is completed, view the **Data Migration Report**.